Home

 Deeds

 Every project that comes through our doors is an opportunity to do good.
-Sustainability and thoughtful consumption are principles foundational to our work, so whenever possible we source salvaged materials that we can repurpose.
-We strive to keep materials intact after a project’s useful life so they can live on in a new way with continued appreciation by the community.
-Whether donating materials, furniture and time to organizations or nonprofits, or meticulously taking an installation down piece-by-piece to save for recycling or reuse, we always look for ways to elevate our purpose, put good vibes into the world and act with conscience.
-We do not always get to find out what happens to materials when they are donated, but when we do, we share it here.
+Whether donating materials, furniture and time to organizations or nonprofits or painstakingly taking an installation down piece-by-piece to save for recycling or reuse, we always look for ways to elevate our purpose, put good vibes into the world and act with conscious.

 Projects